OathPros/COMP3/source/guidelines/pointer-touch.rst

 Mice and many touchpads have a primary and a secondary button.
 While the default order of the buttons is to have the primary button on the left, this order is user-configurable.
 Hence, the terms primary and secondary buttons are used.

 While not all pointer and touch devices have primary and secondary buttons, they do have equivalents.
-The primary action actives, opens or selects.
+The primary action activates, opens or selects.
 The secondary action should display additional actions for whatever is being pointed at, typically through a context menu.

 Secondary actions should: